pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/OGS_Project.md

         </media>

 The time loop is automatically updated by pyMANGA.
-The only variable that may need to be adjusted is the storage interval for the groundwater domain.
+The only variables that may need to be adjusted is the storage interval for the groundwater domain and the internal timestepping of ogs.
+This timestepping is named *delta_t* and should be adjusted such that it is as large as possible but does not influence simulation results.

         <time_loop>
         <processes>